KamilMr/notes/javascript.md

 When we call .toString() on an object, the JavaScript runtime looks for a property on that object named Symbol.toStringTag.
 If that property exists, the runtime puts it inside the '[object ...]' string.

+## Modern JavaScript: Problems with object keys

+JavaScript object keys must be strings, numbers, or symbols.

+When object is a key then  it's automatically converted into a string via its .toString() method.
+But the default .toString() method always returns '[object Object]'.
+All five cities are converted into that string, so the object only has that one string as a key!

+This is a big problem: it significantly limits our ability to model complex relationships between data.
+Fortunately, JavaScript has a solution: the map data type, which we'll see in another lesson coming up soon!

+## Modern JavaScript: Symbols are metadata

+Before symbols, object property names were always strings, which was nice and simple.
+Now they can be strings or symbols.
+Why bother adding this complication?

+The answer is that Symbols let us draw an important distinction: symbols are "out of band data", or "metadata".
+They're not a normal part of the object.

+For example, when we serialize an object with JSON.stringify, symbol properties are ignored completely.
+Only the regular string properties are serialized.
+After round-tripping an object into JSON and back, none of the symbol properties remain.

+This is a very convenient part of symbols.
+If implementation details like Symbol.toStringTag did show up in JSON, that could cause our API responses to be excessively large, hurting performance.
+Worse, if we happen to store any sensitive information in symbol properties, then including them in API responses could cause security problems.

+Fortunately, neither of those problems occurs because JSON.stringify ignores symbol properties.
+Other well-behaved data serialization tools will also ignore symbol properties.

 ## General links
 [Execute program](https://www.executeprogram.com/)